bvbohnen/X3_Customizer/Documentation.md

       Note: searching sectors by typing a name will no longer work except on uncolored sectors, eg. unknown sectors.

-      race_color_letters:
+      * race_color_letters:
-          Dict matching race id to the color code to be used.
+        - Dict matching race id string to the color code string to be used.
           Default is filled out similar to the standalone colored sectors mod.